SMU Technology-enhanced Learning (TEL) Grant

 At SMU, CTE supports TEL through funding support, pedagogical consultation, vendor management services and evaluation of student learning.

-The SMU TEL Grant is an annual competitive fund where project proposals reviewed by the Faculty Advisory Committee for Teaching and Learning (FACTL) to ensure sound alignment to learning objectives and to steer projects with the potential for wider application across SMU.
+The SMU TEL Grant is an annual competitive fund where project proposals are reviewed to ensure sound alignment to learning objectives and to steer projects with the potential for wider application across SMU.

 The TEL Grant will comprise of three types of funds to support different target applicants, namely the Subscription Fund, Exploration Fund and the Incubation Fund:

 The Exploration Fund aims to support faculty members who wish to experiment or innovate through the development of a unique TEL solution at the course-level.
-This would include pedagogical projects involving the use of more sophisticated levels of technology (e.g. Artificial Intelligence, Learning Analytics, and Virtual/Augmented/Mixed Reality) and innovative solutions (e.g. games and simulations).
+This would include pedagogical projects involving the use of more sophisticated levels of technology (e.g. Artificial Intelligence, Learning Analytics, and Virtual/Augmented/Mixed Reality), innovative solutions (e.g. games and simulations) and Blended Learning Objects.

 The Incubation Fund aims to support faculty members linked to projects identified with the potential to scale campus-wide and beyond.
 This fund supports the translation of a prototype or proof of concept, through enhancements and further testing based on user requirements and feedback, to integration to existing IT systems (e.g. eLearn learning management system) as part of the EdTech Greenhouse model.
 Faculty with identified projects that show high potential to benefit the SMU community, through either the Exploration Fund, operationalisation of research projects or SMU-X’s IS480 student application projects, would be invited to apply for this fund.
 Faculty, on their own initiative, are also encouraged to apply for these funds to fund their existing proof of concept for scaling.
 CTE may also initiate potential projects through working with interested faculty to drive initiatives that enhance Personalised, Collaborative and Interactive and Experiential Learning.